 8. Tours to explore Shanghai and surrounding cities, such as Suzhou and Hangzhou

 9. Cultural events, such as tea tasting, watching an acrobat show, visiting pearl factories…

 10. Opportunities to explore the Chinese culture and the marketplace

 Check out Bennett Freeman's instagram from his spring 2017 semester in Donghua!

 The program will be in Shanghai, China, with housing on the Donghua University campus.
 Students will take classes at Donghua University (Shanghai), visit industry sites in the surrounding Shanghai area, visit U.S. trade and government offices, and explore Shanghai -- to experience the Asian culture and begin learning the Chinese language.

 MEALS & ACCOMMODATIONS

 While in Shanghai, students will be staying in international student dorms at Donghua University.
 Rooms are shared between two students.
-During company visits students stay in hotels which are 3 star or above.
+During company visits, students stay in hotels which are 3 stars or above.
 Students are responsible for their meals, except in some limited circumstances when on certain excursions or trips.